Aquila Italian Historical Tenor Viol Strings

-Suggested diameters represent a mean value as inferred from historic sources from the 18th and 19th centuries.
-From those sources it is possible to ascertain that the viol was strung with the same strings as the violin, minus the E treble and plus an overspun bottom C. We strongly suggest here the use of the half rectified gut strings HR: the surface of these strings is only partly rectified, imitating the manual polishing technique of the time.
-With this method the amount of fibres damaged by the abrasive action is noticeably reduced as compared with strings rectified with modern procedures.
-The advantages are: better stability against climatic changes, longer playing life and better acoustic performance.
+Suggested diameters represent a mean value as inferred from historical sources from the 18th and 19th centuries.
+From those sources, it is possible to ascertain that the viol was strung with the same strings as the violin, minus the E treble and plus an overspun bottom C. We strongly suggest here the use of the half rectified gut strings HR: the surface of these strings is only partly rectified, imitating the manual polishing technique of the time.
+With this method, the amount of fibres damaged by the abrasive action is noticeably reduced as compared with strings rectified with modern procedures.
+The advantages are better stability against climatic changes, longer playing life and better acoustic performance.
 The 3rd and 4th strings are made according to F. Galeazzi (Rome 1792).

 |Note||String type||Light tension||Medium tension||Heavy tension|

 The origin of the employment of gut to make musical strings is lost in the mists of time.
 Along the centuries manufacturing techniques were gradually refined until they reached the perfection unanimously recognized as the trademark of Italian and French string makers in the 17th to 19th century.
 The scope of our work, supported by constant research and painstaking experimentation, is to offer natural gut strings produced by modern craftsmen working in the ancient Italian/French string-makers manufacturing criteria that for centuries has been passed on from one generation to the next, sure to offer you the very best of our tradition and aiming to reach the magic of sound that only gut, of all materials, can achieve.